CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 * Register a [CLAM](https://proycon.github.io/clam/) webservice, our harvester will extract some metadata.
 * Use standard HTML `<meta>` tags to express metadata, as well as a `<title>`.
 Our harvester will parse and extract these as much as possible.

-Some examples, first of an inline JSON-LD block:
+Some examples, first of all an inline JSON-LD block:

 ```html
 <script type="application/ld+json">